 c) POLL_SN – Poll send state variable

-This state variable holds the value of TX_Next -1 upon the most recent transmission of an AMD PDU with the poll bit set to "1".
+This state variable holds the value of the highest SN of the AMD PDU among the AMD PDUs submitted to lower layer when POLL_SN is set according to sub clause 5.3.3.2.
 It is initially set to 0.

 The transmitting side of each AM RLC entity shall maintain the following counters: